Pakistan's Gilgit-Baltistan 'province': Will it make the Kashmir dispute irrelevant? | DW | 13.11.2020

 In 2009, Islamabad granted autonomy and the provision of a legislative assembly to the region.
 The Gilgit-Baltistan legislative assembly held elections in 2015, with new polls scheduled for November 15.

-But the Pakistani government, while accepting the region of part of Pakistan, also regarded it as part of the disputed Kashmir region.
+But the Pakistani government, while accepting the region as part of Pakistan, also regarded it as part of the disputed Kashmir region.

 Read more: Kashmir: The world's most dangerous conflict

-While Islamabad lays claim on the entire Kashmir region, including the India-administered region, New Delhi considers the Pakistan-controlled Kashmir (Azad Kashmir) as well as Gilgit-Baltistan as Indian territory.
+While Islamabad lays claim to the entire Kashmir region, including the India-administered region, New Delhi considers Pakistan-controlled Kashmir (Azad Kashmir) as well as Gilgit-Baltistan Indian territory.

 Pakistan's intention to declare Gilgit-Baltistan its fifth province has received mixed reactions from both sides of the Kashmir border.
 Kashmiri nationalists, who seek an independent state, denounced the move, fearing it would make their demand for a united Jammu and Kashmir irrelevant.